MicrosoftDocs/dataexplorer-docs/data-explorer/get-data-storage.md

 1. In the **Get data** window, the **Source** tab is selected.

 1. Select the data source from the available list.
-In this example, you are ingesting data from **Azure storage**
+In this example, you're ingesting data from **Azure storage**

     :::image type="content" source="media/get-data-storage/select-data-source.png" alt-text="Screenshot of get data window with source tab selected." lightbox="media/get-data-storage/select-data-source.png":::